 RUNNERS WILL BE HELD RESPONSIBLE FOR THE ACTIONS OF THEIR CREWS AND PACERS

 Familiarity with access routes to the major checkpoints will be of considerable benefit to those crewing the Western States Run.
 Because access roads are extremely narrow and parking is limited, please obey the “No Parking” signs.
-Failure by crews to observe parking and access instructions can lead to the disqualification of their runners.
+Failure by crews to observe parking and access instructions can lead to the disqualification of their runner.
 Crews must always observe safe speeds; there is adequate time to travel between major checkpoints and greet runners as they come in.

 CREW “A” INSTRUCTIONS